Kyletho2020/Volt1.1/docs/HUBSPOT_AI_QUICKSTART.md

 2. Create new secret key
 3. Copy and paste into `.env`

-### Get HubSpot API Key
+### Configure HubSpot Private App Token
 1. Go to HubSpot app settings
 2. Navigate to "Integrations" → "Private apps"
-3. Create new private app
+3. Create or reuse the private app that powers your other assistants
-4. Generate access token
+4. Copy the access token and store it as `HUBSPOT_PRIVATE_APP_TOKEN` in your Supabase project secrets
-5. Copy and paste into `.env`

 ## 8. Performance Tips